The Lost Tomb

-The Lost Tomb (盗墓笔记 (Dàomù Bǐjì)) is a 2015 Chinese streaming television series based on the internet novel Daomu Biji.
+The Lost Tomb (盗墓笔记 (Dàomù Bǐjì)) is a 2015 Chinese streaming television series based on the web novel Daomu Biji.
 The series was originally intended to have 8 seasons filmed over a period of 8 years but only three seasons were produced as of 2020.
 The first season premiered on iQiyi on 12 June 2015.

 Synopsis

 Wu Xie (Li Yifeng) is an antique shop owner who comes from a family of tomb raiders.
 As he continues the family trade with his team of tomb raiders, he finds lost treasures of the Warring States as well as the answers to the tragedies of his family's past.
 With the help of his grandfather's notes and his team – the quiet Zhang Qiling (Yang Yang), the resourceful Pang Zi (Liu Tianzuo), the experienced Wu Sanxing (Ken Chang), San Xing's loyal helper Pan Zi (Wei Wei), and the skillful Ah Ning (Tiffany Tang) – Wu Xie sets out to find the lost treasures as well as the people responsible for the massacre of his family.